Vladimir Shukhov: Biography

 On his coming to Russia in 1877, Bari persuaded Shukhov to give up his medical education and to assume the office of Chief Engineer in a new company specializing in innovative engineering.
 Shukhov worked with Bari at this company until the October Revolution.
 He also brought in Leonid Leibenson.
 Their works revolutionized many areas of civil engineering, ship engineering, and oil industry.
 The thermal cracking method, the Shukhov cracking process, was patented by Vladimir Shukhov in 1891.

-Shukhov always found time for a passionate hobby – photography.
+Shukhov always found time for photography.
 The photographic works of Shukhov opened new trends ahead of their flourishing of fine art photography.
 He made photos in various genres: reporting, city landscape, portrait, constructivism.
 About two thousand photos and negatives made by Shukhov have survived until this day.

 After the October Revolution Shukhov decided to stay in the Soviet Union despite having received alluring job offers from all around the world.
 Many signal Soviet engineering projects of the 1920s were associated with his name.
 In 1919 he framed his slogan: We should work independently from politics.
 The buildings, boilers, beams would be needed and so would we.
 In the later 1930s during the Great Purge he retired from engineering work but was not arrested or persecuted.

 Shukhov died on 2 February 1939 in Moscow and was buried at the Novodevichy Cemetery.
 His many honours included the Lenin Prize (1929) and the title of Hero of Labour (1932).